mcostalba/scoutfish/README.md

 ## Rules

-Rules allow to look for very specific occurrences.
+Rules allow to look for very specific occurrences in the game.
 We have already seen some of them, like _sub-fen_, but there are many more.